Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 The script needs both.

-But the character should be built from positive behavior first.
+But the character should be built from positive behavioral guidance first.

 ---